Jeffrey-P-McAteer/azure-glacial-inferno/readme.md

 Does not perform maitenence, but does warn/syslog about anomolies and re-starts anything out of line (disconnected network, drive mounts, whatever.).

+## Azure-Glacier-Inferno design

+ - Arch Linux
+ - BTRFS root drive
+ - 32-or-so-GB swap
+ - NginX w/ user certs
+    - How dynamic can we make this? a `/agi-users/` folder of `.pem` files?
+ - Xpra behind nginx
+    - One session per user cert under `/agi-users/`
+    - For the GUI... ~~KDE~~ LXQt! https://wiki.archlinux.org/title/LXQt
+ - Also, run a mumble server for all connected users: https://www.mumble.info/
+    - User voice in/over, plus bg/shared music player (submit .mp3 files, YT urls, etc)
+    - Can we enable audio out on login?
+    - Also possibly some desktop GUI to render speaker icons?